 XAppDbg is an app development tool that can be used to change parameters in your code during runtime.
 This can save you a lot of time, since you don’t have to build and run your application for each small change.

-We have published XAppDbg as open source, and it can be downloaded from the XAppDbg project at Developer World’s GitHub.
+We have published XAppDbg as open source, and it can be downloaded from the XAppDbg project on GitHub.
 For a more extensive introduction, read our XAppDbg blog post.
 Any questions, comments or ideas for contribution can be posted in the XAppDbg thread in the XDA forum.
 We are monitoring this thread to answer your posts and continuously publish new information about the XAppDbg tool.

 How to download and setup XAppDbg for your project

 - Remove the final keyword from the constants in your code, so the parameters can be changed during runtime.
 It can be good to also move all the constants inside an inner class, so they are isolated.